 Born Marcus Patrick McDermott (sometimes MacDermott) Goulburn, New South Wales, Australia, 24 July 1871, Died Glendale, California, USA, 5 January 1929.
-Active on the Sydney stage as an amateur then by late 1890s, as a professional.
+Active on the Sydney stage as an amateur, then by late 1890s, as a professional.
 Toured Australia with George Rignold, in 1902 left for the US.
 Joined Mrs Patrick Campbell touring the US and UK.
 First film for Thomas Edison in 1909.
-Thereafter in 200 films before his death in 1928.
+Thereafter in 200 films before his death in 1929.

-In an career lasting the thirty years 1899-1929, Australian-born Marc McDermott appeared on stage in numerous productions and in over 200 US films, becoming an extremely well recognised and popular performer in the early years of cinema.
+In a career lasting the thirty years 1899-1929, Australian-born Marc McDermott appeared on stage in numerous productions and in over 200 US films, becoming an extremely well recognised and popular performer in the early years of cinema.
 In the occasional discussions about who was “the first Australian” to succeed in Hollywood, or “which Australian actor has made the most films”, Marc McDermott should rank highly.
 But apparently, to emphasize his serious acting credentials, he was keen to disassociate himself from his colonial upbringing as quickly as possible.
 So keen in fact he contributed to or approved of, a variety of preposterous stories about his origins – that have coloured his biographies to this day.

 An example of this is the 1916 Motography magazine account that accompanies the photo above.
 This romantic story claims he was born in the affluent London suburb of Knightsbridge, and was a descendant of an ancient Irish King of Munster.
 He was “taken to Australia” by his parents at the age of four, it was claimed.
 But as the article also celebrates his move to the Vitagraph studio after 6 years at the Edison studio, it has all the hallmarks of a made-up publicity story.
 Twenty years later, Errol Flynn‘s life story was given almost identical studio PR treatment, he too, being “born in Ireland”, rather than far off and unfamiliar Tasmania.
 And in the absence of any meaningful later-in-life interviews (McDermott died in 1929) these studio stories have had a mighty influence on the modern and wildly inaccurate accounts of his life.